 - Outlines & Specific Paragraph Characterization

 - Research & Citation

-- Essay Types: Compare/Contrast, Expository, Literary Analysis, Cause & Effect, Personal
+- Essay Types: Compare/Contrast, Expository, Cause & Effect, Personal

 - Essay Synthesis

-- Conclusions (University of North Carolina at Chapel Hill, College of Arts and Sciences, Writing Centre)
+- Comparing and Contrasting (University of North Carolina at Chapel Hill Writing Centre)

 - MLA style (Purdue OWL) Please look over the "in text citation" section and the "bibliography" section before class.